gustavo-luz/smartparking_unicamp_demo/software/benchmarks/README.md

 # Compute Metrics Script

 This script computes evaluation metrics for model predictions based on labeled data and inference CSV files.
+Before running it, ensure to have executed one of the codes in each of the folders corresponding to the desired model.

 ## Features
 - Loads labeled data and model predictions